 The TILLS is a test for the assessment of oral and written language abilities in students 6-18 years of age.
 Published in 2016 (Nelson, Plante, Helm-Estabrooks, & Hotz, 2016), it is unique in the way that it is aimed to thoroughly assess skills such as reading fluency, reading comprehension, phonological awareness, spelling, as well as writing in school-age children.
 The test is originally developed in English.
 Turkish Dyslexia Association has translated and adapted it to Turkish.
 This test has been used for diagnosing learning disabilities.
-For 6-7 years old children, a TILLS descriptive score of less than 24 indicates learning disability with 84% sensitivity and 84% specificity.
-For 8-11 years old children, a TILLS descriptive score of less than 34 indicates learning disability with 88% sensitivity and 85% specificity.
+For 6-7 years old children, a TILLS descriptive score of less than 24 indicates a learning disability with 84% sensitivity and 84% specificity.
+For 8-11 years old children, a TILLS descriptive.

 The TILLS test has 2 dimensions (language and modality).
-For listening modality, it has (1) Vocabulary awareness, (2) Phonemic awareness, (6) Listening comprehension, (8) Following directions; for speaking modality, it has (4) Nonword repetition, (3) Story retelling, (13) Social communication; for reading modality, it has (10) Nonword reading, (11) Reading fluency, (7) Reading comprehension; for writing modality, it has (5) Nonword spelling, (12a) Written expressions- Word score, (12b) Written expression -discourse score, (12c) Written Expression - sentence combining score; for Memory, (14) Digit span forward, (15) Digit span Backward, (9) Delayed story retelling subtests.
+For listening modality, it has (1) Vocabulary awareness, (2) Phonemic awareness, (6) Listening comprehension, (8) Following directions; for the speaking modality, it has (4) Nonword repetition, (3) Story retelling, (13) Social communication; for reading modality, it has (10) Nonword reading, (11) Reading fluency, (7) Reading comprehension; for writing modality, it has (5) Nonword spelling, (12a) Written expressions- Word score, (12b) Written expression -discourse score, (12c) Written Expression - sentence combining score; for Memory, (14) Digit span forward, (15) Digit span Backward, (9) Delayed story retelling subtests.
 The TILLS descriptive point is the sum of all subtests' scores.